Saturday 25 May 2024

 Everton's last home game of the season, so it's time to head for Kirkdale where I might find some match day only pubs.

-Well, there's a surprise, I looked in the door of the Melrose Abbey as I passed and there's the same friend as I spotted last time, back in January.
+I looked into the doorway of the Melrose Abbey as I passed and there's the same friend as I spotted last time, back in January.
 So again I had to join him for another chat.
 There were eventually five of us, they were all off to the match, of course, so the topics for discussion included VAR, points deductions and so on.
 As you would expect, the pub was very full and very busy.

 I left the gang and wandered up to County Road where I started in the Chepstow Castle: